MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 1. A Dataverse environment where the Collaboration controls have been installed.
 1. A user account in the Dataverse environment, which has the **Collaboration controls User** role assigned to it.
-1. A third-party tool, for example: Postal worker or some custom C# code, that allows you to authenticate to Microsoft Dataverse instances and to compose and send Web API requests and view responses.
+1. A third-party tool, for example: Post man or some custom C# code that allows you to authenticate to Microsoft Dataverse instances and to compose and send Web API requests and view responses.

 > [!TIP]
 > Microsoft provides information on how to configure a Postman environment that connects to your Dataverse instance and use Postman to perform operations with the Web API.
 See [Use Postman with Microsoft Dataverse Web API](/power-apps/developer/data-platform/webapi/use-postman-web-api).

 ## Virtual tables sample scenario

 The scenario described in this guide uses the Planner Plan and Task virtual tables.
 The scenario described is the same one that the Tasks Collaboration control uses.
-From, a user perspective the scenario shows how a Planner Plan, and several Tasks are created and associated with a specific business record.
+From a user perspective the scenario shows how a Planner Plan, and several Tasks are created and associated with a specific business record.
 The scenario goes on to show how to retrieve the tasks associated with the business record and how to read, update and delete a specific planner task.

 The following sequence diagram explains the interaction between the client, which could be the Tasks collaboration control, the [Collaboration API](~/samples/collaboration-api-reference.md) and the Planner Plan and Task virtual tables.